vanderhoornm/android-MythTV-Leanfront/README.md

 - LiveTV recordings are kept for the number of days specified in mythfrontend Setup->Video->General->Auto-Expire->Live TV Max Age
 - If you exit LiveTV by disconnecting the android TV device, or the device crashes, the cancel of the recording will not happen and it will continue to record the channel.
 You can reconnect the android device, go into the LiveTV group and find the recording there.
 If it is still recording you can use the "Stop Recording" option from the "Other Actions" button.
 If you want to watch it you can do so from there.
 - While watching Live TV, if the backend goes down and comes up again, it will resume the recording.
 You can go into the LiveTV group and stop it, or you can watch it from the LiveTV group.

+## Manage recordings

+An icon in the Tools row brings up a section where you can view the program guide, and setup and modify recording rules.

+### Program Guide Page

+In the program guide

+- Select a new date and time for the guide: Press enter on any of the cells that show the time.
+- Move to the next or prior page of guide data: Press enter on any of the arrow cells.
+- Schedule a recording or modify the recording: Press enter on any cell that lists a program.

+### Recording Rules Page

+All recording rules are listed.
+Press enter on any rule to modify it.

+## Search

+The Search orb at the top of each page allows searching the recordings, videos and program guide.
+You can do voice search or type using the onscreen keyboard.
+In the video search results you can play the found recording or video.
+In the guide search results you can enter to schedule or modify recordings.

 ## Problems